alexbykoff/array-cop/README.md

 - Flattens any kinds of nested arrays
 - Removes duplicates from an array
 - Picks one random item from an array in a specific range
-- Returns the sum of all numbers in an array no matter how deeply nested they are while ignoring all other types of items
+- Returns the sum of all Numbers in an array no matter how deeply nested they are while ignoring all other types of items
 - Returns and average of Number items in an array, including nested ones.
-Omits Nans
+Omits NaNs
+- Returns an object where its `keys` are array items and `values` — numbers of times any given item appears in an array

 *ultra-early dev build.
 NOT PUBLISHED TO NPM*